jookie/jojoBot/README.md

 ## Credits

-This app was developed by [Benjamin Klieger](https://x.com/benjaminklieger) at [JojoFam](https://groq.com) and uses the AI Chatbot template created by Vercel: [Github Repository](https://github.com/vercel/ai-chatbot).
+This app was developed by [Jojo Family](https://x.com/benjaminklieger) at [JojoFam](https://groq.com) and uses the AI Chatbot template created by Vercel: [Github Repository](https://github.com/vercel/ai-chatbot).